-- Funds are only paid to the veterinary hospitals account for the pet in care; no funds are paid to individuals or owners;
+- Funds are only paid to the veterinary hospitals account for the pet in care; no funds are paid to individuals or owners.

-- Suitable cases may include minor dog/cat fight wounds or trauma, acute intoxication, abscesses, ocular prolapse and basic surgical conditions e.g. gastrointestinal foreign bodies, spinal cord decompression, shunt repairs, etc.
+- Suitable cases may include minor dog/cat fight wounds or trauma, acute intoxication, abscesses, ocular prolapse, and basic surgical conditions e.g. gastrointestinal foreign bodies, spinal cord decompression, shunt repairs, etc.

 After screening potential cases please discuss them with the on-duty vet prior to contacting PMC Administration on e-mail: firstname.lastname@example.org for authorisation.

 Recipients of Pet Medical Crisis Funding will be asked to provide verbal consent to have local, state or national media cover the story of their pet and the PMC’s assistance.
-This enables acknowledgement of the PMC and the opportunity to ask the public for donations to continue our work.
+This enables acknowledgment of the PMC and the opportunity to ask the public for donations to continue our work.

 NB: Please ensure that clear photos/videos are obtained of every case prior to, during and after the procedure, as these will be used by the Facebook / Instagram community page, media, websites and for further fundraising purposes.